enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 time 8: Obtain y
 ```

-Async will be more like this:
+An asynchronous Future will be more like this:
 ```
 time 1: Request value x
 time 2: Request value y